 Regardless of the amount paid, the analysis will remain

 positive.
-The scale of the rating can reflect the scale of the company’s contributions.
+The severity of the rating can reflect the severity of the company’s contributions.

 Where are the company’s corporate tax contributions disclosed?